bgd-labs/web3-icons/apps/docs/README.md

-# React web3 icons preview
+# React web3 icons preview UI
 This is a small application that has a gallery of all the icons that are included in the package.
 Also here you can immediately download the SVG icon of the asset you need in the desired version if you do not need to install the package, or for some reason the package does not suit you.

 ## Copyright